 The Rotary International Statement for Working with Youth applies to all Rotary activities:

 Rotary International strives to create and maintain a safe environment for all youth who participate in Rotary activities.
-To the best of their ability, Rotarians, Rotarians’ spouse, and partners, and other volunteers must safeguard the children and young people they come into contact with and protect them from physical, sexual, and emotional abuse.
+To the best of their ability, Rotarians, Rotarians’ partners, and other volunteers must safeguard the children and young people they come into contact with and protect them from physical, sexual, and psychological abuse.

 This principle must be followed throughout Rotary, from our districts, clubs, Rotarians and other volunteers at all levels, to our materials, programming and communications with parents and guardians.

 Rotary reinforces the Statement of Conduct with additional policies that set the safety of youth as our first priority.
 Rotary Youth Exchange (RYE) policies address the additional risks that this program carries.
 Districts must demonstrate compliance with all the Rotary Code of Policies sections on Youth Protection and Youth Exchange.
 Clubs that work with, or plan to work with, youth must receive a Youth Protection presentation (see Rotary Youth Protection Club Certification below).

 Rotary has a long history of providing services to youth.
 Each year, more than 300,000 young people participate in Rotary youth programs, including RYE, RYLA, Interact, and the Speech Contest.

 Unfortunately, no organization or program is invulnerable to abuse or crises.
 They can and do occur in even the most seemingly positive settings.
 Rotary takes youth protection very seriously, and it relies on Rotarians to foster safe environments that prevent abuse and to respond appropriately when it occurs.

 Any club with a Youth program, or an activity in which adults are in a supervisory or one to one relationship with a minor is required to be certified.